Please take a few moments to fill out this survey to help us learn a little more about you:

 What would make you want to never have to hit that snooze button again?

-What would make you want to just hop right out of bed?
+What would make you want to just jump right out of bed?

-Well whatever it is that makes you feel this way is what you SHOULD be working toward.
+Well whatever it is that you will do, that will make you motivated and looking forward to the day ahead of you, is what you SHOULD be working toward.

 You should at least have the money and time to be pursuing your passions, even if your passion itself is not what’s making you the money.

-You shouldn’t have to settle, and you DON’T have to settle.
+You shouldn’t have to settle, and you DON’T have to settle for the life you don’t want.

 You are going to continue clocking in for the man, and living your dull and unfulfilled life.